 When the series premiered, critics weren’t crazy about it.
 Entertainment Weekly gave it a C+ and quipped that they were “Ambivalent About You.”
 Ouch.

 The EW article also noted, “Paul and Jamie’s biggest problems in life seem to be deciding which sofa to buy and which restaurant to choose for a leisurely brunch.”
 Indeed, one of the first episodes revolved around furniture shopping.
-And I remember being flabbergasted when that odd little sofa with the patchwork of patterns on it was what they came home with.
+And I remember being flabbergasted when that odd little loveseat with the patchwork of patterns on it was what they came home with.

 The Buchmans’ dog Murray was played by a Collie mix named Maui who was found in a California animal shelter by animal trainer Boone Narr.
 He started out in TV commercials before becoming famous as Murray.